Customizing your DDS Configuration

 By default, MoveIt Pro uses Cyclone DDS.
 We provide two methods to configure Cyclone DDS:

-1. Answering "no" to "Use user provided DDS configuration?" in moveit_pro configure.
-MoveIt Pro will configure Cyclone DDS to only talk inside the Docker container and your host computer.
+.
+MoveIt Pro will configure Cyclone DDS to only talk inside the Docker container and your host computer. - Answering "no" to "Use user provided DDS configuration?" in

-3. Answering "yes" and exporting an environment variable to point to your own Cyclone DDS xml configuration file.
+and exporting environment variables to enable a distributed computer setup.
+MoveIt Pro will also configure Cyclone DDS to talk to your specified machines. - Answering "yes" and exporting an environment variable to point to your own Cyclone DDS xml configuration file.
 MoveIt Pro will use your provided configuration.

-For persistent changes, add these environment variables to your ~/.bashrc rather than entering them in each new terminal.
+For persistent changes, add these environment variables to your ~/.bashrc

 For Cyclone DDS Option 1, no additional action is required